PLATINUM2025

 STARC's devoted employees, board members, advocates and volunteers make it ALL possible....independence, quality of life, and wellbeing for people with intellectual and developmental disABILITIES.

 At STARC, we are all about helping people with disABILITIES reach their full potential as independent, contributing members of our community.
 And have the best possible quality of life.
-We do that in lots of ways: early intervention, therapeutic treatment, day habilitation, job training, etc. We've helped thousands of people since we started in 1972.
+We do that in lots of ways: therapeutic treatment, day habilitation, job training, etc. We've helped thousands of people since we started in 1972.

 STARC has offices in Slidell, La. and Mandeville, La.